Paper Reviews

 Submission Instructions

-Upload your critique to Canvas.
+Upload your review to the course's HotCRP.